LeoFuso/actuator-kafka-streams/README.md

 ### ReadOnly-State-Store Queries

-You can query for specific (key/value) and (key/timestamped value) pairs of a store.
+You can query for specific (key/value) and (key/timestamped value) pairs from a store.
 This action is performed both locally and remotely, with gRPC support.
-For this reason, if you're running a cluster of Stream Applications, your App must be available to be queried by other Apps on the network, as the state of your Stream App is distributed across multiple instances.
-You'll also need to provide the needed server configuration for Kafka Streams API.
+For this reason, if you are running a cluster of Stream Applications, your App must be reachable to be queried by other Apps on the network, as the state of your Stream App is distributed across multiple instances.
+You will also need to give the needed server configurations for Kafka Streams API.

 ```properties
 spring.kafka.streams.properties.application.server=localhost:9090
 ```

-Having all set, you can access specific states by asking the endpoints:
+Having all set, you can access specific states by accessing the endpoints:

 ```
 /actuator/readonlystatestore/{storeName}/{key}